CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 than the limit allowed in the thermodynamics routines.
 If this situation is detected, the code corrects the enthalpy so the temperature is below the limiting value.
-Conservation of energy is ensured by placing the excess energy in the ocean, and the code writes a warning (see :ref:`warning`) that this has occurred to the diagnostics file.
+Conservation of energy is ensured by placing the excess energy in the ocean, and the code writes a warning (see :ref:`aborts`) that this has occurred to the diagnostics file.
 This situation only occurs with the mushy thermodynamics, and it should only occur very infrequently and